1936 Auburn Estate Wagon

 As relates to our photo shoot, from that moment forward it was pure synchronicity, with everything falling magically into place.

-Mark had chosen a friend's estate for the Auburn's background, and as I was about to discover during the unveiling, turned out to be the most apt location relative to the subject that we have ever had the good fortune to shoot.
+Mark had chosen a friends estate for the Auburn's background, and as I was about to discover turned out to be the best location relative to subject that we have ever photographed.

 On shooting day I was the first to arrive.
 The estate is Gatsbyesque with a beautifully landscaped parkway, mature oaks, and manicured lawns.
-The stately driveway makes its approach to the house in a long straight line, with the driveway culminating between two white brick columns that separate the driveway from the circular roundabout directly in front of the main entrance.
+The stately driveway makes its approach to the house in a long staright line, with the driveway culminating between two white brick columns that seperate the driveway from the circular round-about directly in front of the main entrance.

 As we did a walk around I simply couldn't take my eyes off the car as Mark pointed out and described various elements of his build, while I gained greater appreciation for both Mark and the Auburn.

-As my mind transitioned from sensory overload I achieved “satori,” able to “see” that Mark's wagon was at one with its surroundings, the Estate Wagon was home at last.
+As my mind transitioned from sensory overload I achieved a sort of “satori,” able to “see” that Mark's wagon was at one with its surroundings, the Estate Wagon was home.

 (In order to better comprehend the magnitude of Mark's creation, I invite you to take a look at its part list comprised of the items that Mark designed and fabricated for his build.))